 Lastly, we do a quick stir fry to coat them in the most amazing sauce.
 Seriously, the most amazing sauce.
 By this time, the chicken feet have been cooked to a suck-off-the-bone tender status and the sauce is just the icing on the cake.

-First off, you can buy most of the ingredients on Amazon through the links below.
+You can buy most of the ingredients on Amazon through the links below, or many of them can be found at your local grocery store.
 These are affiliate links and I earn a small commission if you buy through these links to help me run this site.

 Let’s start with the brine.
 Pour the boiling water over the aromatics and let sit for 20 minutes.
 Add the sherry and about 6 ice cubes to cool the brine.